-Attracted by the subject matter of the poetry category, Môr a Mynydd (Sea and Mountain), I chose to write about the journey of the River Dee from its source on the dark, eastern slopes of Dduallt in Snowdonia, following its course as it gains speed, rolling and spilling into valleys, sometimes meandering and mazy, sometimes rushing and impatient, but moving forwards always through landscape and time, before reaching the wide and shallow basin of the estuary and finally, the open sea.
+Attracted by the subject matter, Môr a Mynydd (Sea and Mountain), I chose to write about the journey of the River Dee for my local Learner’s Eisteddfod, just before lockdown in 2020, from its source on the dark, eastern slopes of Dduallt in Snowdonia, following its course as it gains speed, rolling and spilling into valleys, sometimes meandering and mazy, sometimes rushing and impatient, but moving forwards always through landscape and time, before reaching the wide and shallow basin of the estuary and finally, the open sea.

 This river has been special to me since I first attended Golftyn Infants School in Connah’s Quay, an old Victorian building standing on its banks, sadly no longer there, where every spring we would gather in the playground to watch house martins making their nests of river mud in the eaves.

 As I sat down to begin writing, the image of the otter was instantly bright in my mind; slipped from the poster she was now padding along the moonlit banks of the river.
-Listening intently at the water’s edge, she slides suddenly and deftly into its silky darkness to join an invisible, murderous chase, twisting, turning, writhing, outwitting, bursting back through the water in a explosion of silver, a fish in her grip and a cruel glint in her eye.
+Listening intently at the water’s edge, she slides suddenly and deftly into its silky darkness to join an invisible, murderous chase, twisting, turning, writhing, outwitting, before bursting back through the water in a explosion of silver.

 And so this is how the otter found her way into my poem, my first in Welsh, which I entered into the competition with the encouragement of my wonderful and ever-patient tutor, Tesni Wyn.
 The poem, I’m pleased to report, won first prize!
 I have included the English translation below, to the best of my ability, but as they say, there’s always something lost… Aerfen is the water deity, or goddess, of the river, and Llyn Crych y Waun translates as ‘shivering moor lake’.